MikulasZelinka/book-for-ukraine/README.md

 These are urgent bugs or known issues.
 Other categories below are missing features.

+- [ ] Content is all messed up for a second while the page is loading
 - [ ] Properly load and use the correct (Ubuntu) font.
   - [x] Temporarily using `Open Sans` instead as it's variable and can animate font weight (until we have another playing indicator)